…by Jonas E. Alexis

 Yitzhak Benhorin, “Hollywood heavyweights come out in support of Israel,” Y-Net News, August 23, 2014.

-Posted by Jonas E. Alexis on February 25, 2017, With 2586 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on February 25, 2017, With 2607 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.